 When: Sunday, October 19, 2014 noon to 4 pm.
 Rain date is October 26, also a Sunday.
 Concurrent with the Skippack International Car Show.

 What else: Free, open to the public, and appropriate for people all ages.

 Once in a great while, a great idea comes along that changes the world.
-Well, a great idea has come that will change Skippack Village, at least for this upcoming Sunday, October 20, 2013 (rain date is October 27): Community Services Day, an event dedicated not to the buying and selling of crafts or other merchandise, but to honoring people who serve our community.
+Well, a great idea has come that will change Skippack Village, at least for one Sunday in October: Community Services Day, an event dedicated not to the buying and selling of crafts or other merchandise, but to honoring people who serve our community.

 The man behind the idea is Butch Kaelin, the owner of the Southwest Trading Post in Skippack Village.
 Butch wants to provide an opportunity for local non-profit organizations and vital service providers, such as the police and fire company, to showcase themselves and make people more aware of their presence, purpose, and contributions to the community.